IRC Community Supported Agriculture - CSA

 What if I don’t need this many vegetables each week?

-You can share your box.
+You can share your bag.
 You pick up one week, your friend the next, and so on.
-Or opt for the small box.
-And you can always can or freeze any leftovers.
+Or opt for the small bag.
+And you can always can, freeze, or juice any leftovers.

 Is the produce organic?

 The produce is grown with all natural inputs and sustainable farming methods that are essentially identical to those used in organic farming.
-Organic certification, however, is extremely costly, and by law produce that is not certified or registered as organic cannot be referred to as such.
+Organic certification is extremely costly and by law produce that is not certified or registered as organic cannot be referred to as such.
 You can rest assured though that your vegetables will have never been in contact with any synthetic fertilizer, chemical pesticides or other harmful substances.

-What to expect fresh from the farm this spring:
+What to expect fresh from the farm every week:

 Where is the produce grown?

-The produce is grown as part of the IRC in San Diego’s Agripreneur Training Program (ATP).
+The produce is grown as part of the IRC in San Diego’s Agropreneur Training Program (ATP).
 ATP is a hands-on beginning farmer training program to assist refugees in farming as a business.
 ATP participants receive classroom, field-based training and 1-on-1 technical assistance in farm business planning, marketing, production and land acquisition.
-The farm training site is located on an 80-acre farm in the beautiful Pauma Valley.
-Currently, IRC is leasing 20-acres and training about 20 refugee farmers in commercial farming business operations.
-Additionally, the farm will grow into a farm incubator as IRC subleases land to graduating ATP participants.
+The main farm training site is located on an 80-acre farm in the beautiful Pauma Valley, with several smaller-scale training sites in urban San Diego.
+Occasionally, you will also receive fruit fresh off the tree from other local (within San Diego County), small-scale farmers.

 Who are the farmers?

 The other farmers hail from Afghanistan, Burma, Burundi, Bhutan, Congo, Iraq, Uganda and Uzbekistan.
 Most of them have been life-long farmers as well who strive to rebuild productive lives in their new communities.
-The CSA provides them with an opportunity to have a secure market for the wonderful produce they grow and harvest and to provide an income for themselves and their families.
+The weekly produce bag program provides them with an opportunity to have a secure market for the wonderful produce they grow and harvest and to provide an income for themselves and their families.

 How does this benefit the farmers?

-By joining the CSA, you help the farmers reduce the time necessary for marketing their produce, allowing them to focus on farming, and ensure they get paid fairly and on time.
+By joining the IRC’s Refugee Farmers Weekly Produce Bag program, you help the farmers reduce the time necessary for marketing their produce, allowing them to focus on farming, and ensure they get paid fairly and on time.

 How does this benefit me?

-By joining the CSA, you will get to eat food at its very freshest, most flavorful and nutrient dense.
+By joining the CSA weekly produce bag program, you will get to eat food at its very freshest, most flavorful and nutrient dense.
 You will also learn about new vegetables and inspiring ways to prepare them.
 You will also have an opportunity to visit the farm and get to know the farmers who grow your food.
 Plus, you will enjoy the good conscience of eating a chemical-free diet while supporting refugees who are rebuilding productive lives for themselves and their families.

 How do I sign up?